How Do Your Biomedical Named Entity Recognition Models Generalize to Novel Entities?: Data Preparation

 \subsection{Datasets}

-We use three benchmarks with CUIs to systematically investigate models' memorization, synonym generalization, and concept generalization abilities.
+We use two popular BioNER benchmarks with CUIs to systematically investigate models' memorization, synonym generalization, and concept generalization abilities.
+Additionally, we automatically construct a dataset consisting of the novel entity COVID-19.

-\paragraph{\normalfont{\textbf{NCBI}}} The {NCBI} disease corpus \cite{dougan2014ncbi} is a collection of 793 PubMed articles with manually annotated disease mentions and the corresponding concepts in Medical Subject Headings (MeSH) or Online Mendelian Inheritance in Man (OMIM).
+The \ncbi~corpus \cite{dougan2014ncbi} is a collection of 793 PubMed articles with manually annotated disease mentions and the corresponding concepts in Medical Subject Headings (MeSH) or Online Mendelian Inheritance in Man (OMIM).

-\paragraph{\normalfont{\textbf{CDR}}} The {CDR} corpus \cite{li2016biocreative} is proposed for disease name recognition and chemical-induced disease (CID) relation extraction tasks.
+The \cdr~corpus \cite{li2016biocreative} is proposed for disease name recognition and chemical-induced disease (CID) relation extraction tasks.
 The corpus consists of 1,500 manually annotated disease and chemical mentions and the corresponding concepts in MeSH.
-We name the disease-type dataset {CDR}$_\text{dis}$ and the chemical-type dataset {CDR}$_\text{chem}$, respectively.
+We denote the disease-type dataset as \cdrdis~and the chemical-type dataset as \cdrchem.